Saturday, December 31, 2022

 There were lots of puffer fish in the area.
 Mainly Guinean puffer…

-…but also the odd Macronesian sharpnose puffer too.
+…but also the odd Macaronesian sharpnose puffer too.
 They're more colourful with various shades of blue spots on them and are a little nicer to look at, but still a super aggressive, bait stripping pest.

 One fairly small shallower area off to the right of the pier held quite a lot of annular seabream.